togrulseyid/DBLite/README.md

 Description
 -----------
-DBLite is going to be a simple, super lite, working, cool Database System that runs on Modern CPU Architectures.
+DBLite is going to be a simple Database System that runs on Modern CPU Architectures.

 Artifacts